wuben3125/RandomWalks/README.md

 # RandomWalks
-Projects and problems relating to random walks, both classical or non-classical
+Projects and problems relating to random walks, both classical and non-classical